 Since 2009, the Cultures of Knowledge project, based at the University of Oxford with the generous support of The Andrew W. Mellon Foundation, has been using a variety of research methods to reassemble and understand these networks.
 During our first phase of activities, between 2009 and 2012, we focused on the creation of traditional critical editions and other hard-copy research deliverables; the fostering of a modern epistolary community, and the refinement of analytical frameworks, at seminars, workshops, and conferences; and development of a proof of concept beta for a union catalogue of sixteenth-, seventeenth-, and eighteenth-century correspondence, which we called Early Modern Letters Online (EMLO).

-In our second funded phase (January 2013 – March 2015), and now as we go into our third (April 2015 – March 2017), we are focused on the metadata aggregation, systems development, and community-building necessary to turn EMLO into a major resource in the field.
-Pilot Projects and an Events programme are adding depth and context to these activities, while we also curate a growing archive of Resources and regularly share progress, news, and views on our Blog.
+In our second (January 2013 – March 2015), and third (April 2015 – March 2017) funded phases, we focused on the metadata aggregation, systems development, and community-building necessary to turn EMLO into a major resource in the field.
+Pilot Projects and an Events programme added depth and context to these activities.

 We are fortunate to enjoy the financial support, expertise, and infrastructure of several sponsor and partner institutions, whose generosity and friendship we gratefully acknowledge.
-First and foremost, we are funded by the Scholarly Communications program of The Andrew W. Mellon Foundation, who awarded us $744,000 for a further two-year cycle starting 1 April 2015.
+First and foremost, we are funded by the Scholarly Communications program of The Andrew W. Mellon Foundation, who awarded the University of Oxford $393,000 for a further 18-months of work starting April 2017.

 In Oxford, we are based in the Faculty of History, but also benefit the expertise and input of departments throughout the Humanities Division, especially the Faculty of English Language and Literature.
 EMLO has been developed by colleagues in the Bodleian Libraries, specifically the crack team of R&D programmers within Bodleian Digital Library Systems and Services (BDLSS).
 Full details of the technical group involved can be found on the Team page.